intra2net/avocado-i2n/README.md

 avocado manu [only=all|normal|minimal|...] only=TESTSUBVARIANT
 ```

- is the same as using the *only* clause in the Cartesian configs (unlike
+ is the same as using the *only* clause in the Cartesian configs.
+Ultimately,
-the first *only* argument).
-Ultimately, all *only* parameters have the same
+all *only* parameters have the same effect but the "all", "normal", "minimal"
-effect but the first *only* has a default value which is represented as
+and other variants specified in the *main_restrictions* base config parameter
+are treated in a special way where they have an overridable default value.
+What
+this means is that compared to all standard variants, we will only end up with
+just one (default if not overrriden) variant (e.g. 'only=normal') and not a
-'only=normal' to allow for overriding).
-The following are examples of test
+Cartesian product of all of them.
+The following are examples of test selections
-selections

 ```
 avocado manu only=minimal only=quicktest
 avocado manu only=normal only=tutorial1
-avocado manu only=normal only=tutorial2 only=names,files
+avocado manu only=normal..tutorial2 only=names,files
 avocado manu only=tutorial2..names,quicktest.tutorial2.files
 ```